interTwin-eu/teapot/CONFIGURATION.md

 certificates for StoRM WebDAV and add them to the trust store, run `sudo self-signed-cert-gen.sh`.

-In `teapot.py` line 945, uvicorn host name needs to be replaced with the machine DNS name, and paths to the certificate/key pair for that DNS name should be added here.
+In `teapot.py` line 945, uvicorn hostname needs to be replaced with the machine DNS name, and paths to the certificate/key pair for that DNS name should be added here.

 ## Storm-webdav configuration